|Contact Us / Location

 No two people have exactly the same DNA (with the exception of identical twins).

 Of this 0.1%, some of that has a little variation between people, and other parts have a lot of variation.
 We must be careful which parts of the DNA we compare.
-We compare a much smaller fraction where there is more variation in the human population.
+We compare a much smaller fraction where there is much more variation in the human population.
+We also choose locations ("loci") for which there are very large statistics of samples from people in scientific studies.

 Our laboratory is one of the oldest and biggest laboratories in the world, whereby our laboratory has privately built up its own database of human DNA variations over decades, and its statistics on the human population.
 This database is used to calculate the % probability of paternity.